andyyy60/eureka_project/README.md

-# Temperature recognition using Optical Character Recognition with k-Nearest-Neighbot
+# Temperature recognition using Optical Character Recognition with k-Nearest-Neighbor
 #to be completed - documentation coming soon